secretstartups/handbook/support/training/transition_training_module_gitlab_learn.html.md

 ## Considerations

-- Collaboration in GitLab learn won't be as flexible as in GitLab and will depend on `Evangelists` or `Curators` for final updates.
+- Collaboration in GitLab Learn won't be as flexible as in GitLab, and will depend on `Evangelists` or `Curators` for final updates.
-- The handbook is the SSOT, for that reason any change on the training must start in its handbook page.
+- The handbook is the single source of truth (SSOT).
+For this reason, any change to the training must start in its handbook page.
 - A pathway author will be considered is DRI, and must ensure important updates in the training must be present in GitLab Learn as soon as possible.